Hero Background

 1. Skipping Prep Work (The Finish Always Gives It Away)

 Paint and finishes are “truth-tellers.”
 They don’t hide problems—they highlight them.
 Skipped prep leads to roller lines, flashing, rough patches, peeling edges, and uneven sheen that looks fine in photos but obvious in person.
+Proper prep also controls dust and impacts indoor air quality during remodeling.
+For detailed guidance on how remodeling dust can affect your home’s indoor air quality, visit the EPA’s official resources: EPA – Remodeling and Indoor Air Quality.

 Prep also affects dust control and indoor air quality during remodeling.
 The EPA outlines practical guidance on how remodeling dust and debris can impact indoor air quality and comfort: EPA – Remodeling and Indoor Air Quality.